-- 1. Submit a completed Nursing Application Packet for the ADN program by the March deadline for round one and the May deadline for round two for consideration. - 2.
-Applicants for the PN program must submit completed Nursing Application Packets by the May deadline for consideration.
-(Packets may be obtained from Student/ Counseling & Career Services). - Applicants are advised to check with the Admissions Department periodically to ensure all admission/application requirements have been completed on or before the specified deadline. - Applicants are required to submit an unofficial transcript with the Nursing Application packet separate from the official transcripts submitted to the College for admission. - 3.
+- 1. Submit a completed Nursing Application for the ADN program by the March deadline for round one and the May deadline for round two for consideration. - 2.
+Applicants for the PN program must submit completed Nursing Application by the May deadline for consideration.
+Applications are available online or via the RCC Admissions Department. - Applicants are advised to check with the Admissions Department periodically to ensure all admission/application requirements have been completed on or before the specified deadline. - Applicants are required to submit an unofficial transcript with the Nursing Application packet separate from the official transcripts submitted to the College for admission. - 3.
 Obtain a Letter of Reference from the Nursing Director of any previous nursing program. - 4.
 Completive applicants are expected to attend at least one Information Session prior to submitting their nursing application.
 The Information Session Certificate should be submitted with the application packet.